- Model Numbers

 All record file types can be used to burn AVCHD Blu-ray compatible discs but you will need to supply your own disc burning application.

 There are two ways of bringing audio into HD PVR 2: through the Line In (RCA) stereo audio jacks on the A/V connector or through the HDMI connector.
-When bringing audio in through the stereo jacks, audio is recorded as AAC.
-When bringing audio in through the HDMI connector, the audio is also recorded in the AAC format.
+When bringing audio in through the stereo jacks, audio is recorded as MPEG 1 layer 2 audio.
+When bringing audio in through the HDMI connector, the audio is also recorded in the MPEG 1 layer 2 format.

 DTS audio is currently not supported.